CS5008Fall2025/c-practice-tracy-u/Report.md

-1. What is the difference between a standard numeric type (int, float, double) and a pointer?
+**1. What is the difference between a standard numeric type (int, float, double) and a pointer**

    Numeric types:
    - int: an integer
    - float: single-precision floating-point (usually 4 bytes)
    - double: double-precision floating-point (usually 8 bytes)

    Pointer:
    - A pointer stores the memory address of another variable.

-1. In your test file, we had the following code:
+**2. In your test file, we had the following code:**
     ```c
     int* arr = create_array_of_ints_fib(5);
     int expected[] = {1, 1, 2, 3, 5};